GabeScott/standard-works-vault/General Conference/1981 April - The Responsibility of Young Aaronic Priesthood Bearers.md

 America and every country in the world desperately need a young generation of champions—champions of truth, of honesty, of purity, of high moral standards, of faith in a living God.

-Our Lord counseled us to “seek ... first the kingdom of God, and his righteousness; and all ... things shall be added unto you.”
-(Matt.
-6:33.)
+Our Lord counseled us to “seek … first the kingdom of God, and his righteousness; and all … things shall be added unto you.” ([[Matthew 6.33|Matt.
+6:33]].)
 As you study the scriptures, pray to understand them, and live in harmony with their inspired teachings, then you will grow in wisdom and strength.

 You hold sacred priesthood keys, rights, and responsibilities.
 A troubled world is waiting to hear from you.
 What will you say?
 How will you say it?
 Will the world know that you know for sure where you are going?

-Paul taught his young friend Timothy, “For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind.”
-(2 Tim.
-1:7.)
+Paul taught his young friend Timothy, “For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind.” ([[2 Timothy 1.7|2 Tim.
+1:7]].)

 The Lord has placed in our hands the divine power and authority to act in all things, to preach the gospel and perform the ordinances of salvation by which men are sealed up into eternal life.
-You are different from the rest of the world.
+You *are* different from the rest of the world.

 While Joseph Smith was translating the Book of Mormon with Oliver Cowdery as the scribe, they went into the woods to pray and inquire of the Lord regarding baptism.
 While calling upon the Lord, “a messenger from heaven descended in a cloud of light” and laid his hands upon them and ordained them, saying:

-“Upon you my fellow servants, in the name of Messiah, I confer the Priesthood of Aaron, which holds the keys of the ministering of angels, and of the gospel of repentance, and of baptism by immersion for the remission of sins.”
-(JS—H 1:68–69.)
+“Upon you my fellow servants, in the name of Messiah, I confer the Priesthood of Aaron, which holds the keys of the ministering of angels, and of the gospel of repentance, and of baptism by immersion for the remission of sins.” ([[Joseph Smith History 1.68|JS—H 1:68–69]][[Joseph Smith History 1.69|]].)

 Joseph Smith received direction to baptize Oliver Cowdery and Oliver to baptize Joseph.
 Then the Aaronic Priesthood was conferred upon each.

-The heavenly messenger “said that his name was ...
-John the Baptist, ... and that he acted under the direction of Peter, James and John, who held the keys of the Priesthood of Melchizedek, which ... would in due time be conferred on” Joseph and Oliver.
-(See JS—H 1:72.)
+The heavenly messenger “said that his name was … John the Baptist, … and that he acted under the direction of Peter, James and John, who held the keys of the Priesthood of Melchizedek, which … would in due time be conferred on” Joseph and Oliver.
+(See [[Joseph Smith History 1.72|JS—H 1:72]].)

 You hold this same sacred authority to declare repentance, to baptize, to administer the sacrament, to assist the bishop, and to be concerned for those needing special encouragement.